STEVE SCHLISSEL Versus

 matter is not of so small importance, as some suppose.
 The question is, whether

-only God is worthy of sovereignty.
-But after many -- by the instigation of the
+that only God is worthy of sovereignty.
+But after many -- by the instigation of

-devil, and by the presumptuous arrogance of carnal wisdom and worldly policy --
+the devil, and by the presumptuous arrogance of carnal wisdom and worldly

-have defaced God's holy ordinance, men fear not to follow what laws and common
+policy -- have defaced God's holy ordinance, men fear not to follow what laws

 affirm all things polluted, yea, execrable and accursed, which God by his Word